NullArray/HTTP-Server/README.md

 Personally i just put the execution of the script on an alias like so.

-`alias serve='cd /home/uname/server && python server.py`
+`alias serve='cd /home/uname/server && python server.py'`

-Easier than a one-liner and with extra featres to boot in my humble opinion.
+Easier than a one-liner and with extra features to boot in my humble opinion.

 ### Dependencies